 Variable Stars, Visual Observing, Stellar Evolution, Cataclysmic Variables, History of the AAVSO

-Mike joined the American Association of Variable Star Observers (AAVSO) in 1998 and quickly became one of the world’s leading variable star observers.
-He now has over 80,000 variable star observations in the AAVSO International Database.
+Mike is one of the world’s leading variable star observers and advocates.
+Since 1998 he has submitted over 88,000 variable star observations to the AAVSO International Database.

-His current area of research is Z Cam dwarf novae, and he is the author or co-author of more than twenty peer-reviewed papers on cataclysmic variables.
-Mike’s writes an astronomy blog, Simostronomy, is a staff writer for Universe Today and has contributed articles to both Sky and Telescope and Astronomy magazines.
+His current area of research is Z Cam type dwarf novae, and he is the author or co-author of more than twenty peer-reviewed papers on cataclysmic variables.

-An animated and enthusiastic speaker, Mike gives talks on stellar astronomy and variable star science to astronomy clubs, organizations, conferences, star parties and university groups throughout the United States each year.
+An animated and enthusiastic speaker, Mike gives talks on stellar astronomy and variable star science to astronomy clubs, star parties, planetariums, conferences and university groups throughout the United States each year.

 Mike's observatory, named after legendary AAVSO observer and chart maker, Charles E. Scovil, houses two 12" LX200 telescopes, one for visual use and one for CCD observations, or as Mike likes to joke, "One for each eye!"
 He is now amassing both visual and CCD observations from home and remote robotic telescopes.

 He can present one of the talks listed on this website, or create a custom presentation tailored to your audience.
 Mr. Simonsen is willing to give presentations free of charge within 200 miles of home.
 If travel will exceed 200 miles, overnight lodging, travel expenses and a meal are the usual requirements.
 Each request is considered on an individual basis.
 A donation of $100.00 payable to AAVSO is always appreciated, but not required.